 Preparation of this accessibility statement

-This statement was prepared in December 2020 and was last reviewed in November 2022.
+This statement was first prepared in December 2020 and was last reviewed in December 2023.

 This website was last tested on 8 December 2020.
 The test was undertaken using the application Wave.
 A number of issues relating to the primary pages on ESiF have been corrected and we are currently in the process of addressing the titles, language and header issues across the site.

 This website was and is currently being tested for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA, and these tests have been carried out internally.
 We used automated testing software SortSite.